Modern Greek literature: New Athenian School and beyond

 Kostas Varnalis produced a variety of writings, including prose and criticism, but he is principally revered for his poems reflecting his Marxist ideology.
 Particularly his compositions The Burning Light (1922) and Besieged Slaves (1927), characterized by effective satire and daring language, secured him a unique place in the history of modern Greek literature.
 Varnalis was highly influential and is seen as the inaugural figure in the long tradition of 20th-century leftish Greek poetics.

 Other major poets who can be described as distinct cases are Lorentzos Mavilis and Angelos Sikelianos.
 Mavilis, an eminent sonneteer, saw his first poems published in the 1890s, but followed the Heptanese tradition, in which he incorporated symbolistic elements.
 Sikelianos is renowned for his powerful lyricism and his use of free verse, the first Greek to do so.
 He caught the readership's eyes with the collection The Light-Shadowed (1909) and by his death in 1951, he had left an extensive literary oeuvre that contains great richness of expression.

 Around the 1880s, a boom in short story publication reshaped prose writing.
 A new type of narrative, ethography, was formed on the bases of Realism and Naturalism.
 Its principal characteristic is the detailed depiction of a small, more or less contemporary, traditional community in its physical setting.
 The heyday of ethography is roughly placed between 1880 and 1900.

 Georgios Vizyinos, mainly a short-story writer, is thought of as the pioneer of modern Greek prose He published most of his tales, including the iconic My Mother's Sin, Who Was the Killer of My Brother?, and The Only Journey of His Life, between 1883 and 1884.
 Vizyinos was the first to deal with important issues of modern Greek literature, such as the concepts of ‘structure’ and ‘difference’, and the effectiveness of the literary text.

 Alexandros Papadiamantis stands among the most popular Greek prose writers.
-A prolific author, he wrote over 200 novels, novellas and short stories, of which The Merchants of the Nations (1883), The Gypsy Girl (1884), Dream on the Wave (1900), and The Murdereress (1903) stand out.
+A prolific author, he wrote over 200 novels, novellas and short stories, of which The Merchants of the Nations (1883), The Gypsy Girl (1884), Dream on the Wave (1900), and The Murderess (1903) stand out.
 Papadiamantis used techniques unknown to Greek readers at the time, and created an aesthetic mould that was closer to Greek reality.